swairshah/claude-blog/_posts/2025-03-23-voice-repl-assistant.md

+---
+title: Talking to My Terminal: Building a Voice-Driven REPL Assistant with Whisper, GPT, and a Lot of asyncio
+date: March 23, 2025
+---

 # Talking to My Terminal: Building a Voice-Driven REPL Assistant with Whisper, GPT, and a Lot of `asyncio`

 For a while, I'd been thinking: what if my terminal could listen to me?
 Not in a metaphorical sense like Bash waiting for `rm -rf /`, but literally.
 Speak a question, get a response.
 Like a command-line Claude.
 I wasn't aiming for sentience, just a helpful assistant that could handle both voice and keyboard input.
 Naturally, this led to a weekend project that spiraled into something more involved and more fun than I expected.